code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Protocols/IP_Internet_Protocol/IPv4/IPv4_Header/README.md

 - *VERSION:* 4 for IPv4, 6 for IPv6
 - *HEADER LEN:* Stores Length of IP Header EXCLUDING Data packet(TCP Header+AppData).
 Calculation: [Header Length Field*4=Length of IP header]
-    - Q-Why max length of IP header can be 60 bytes?
-Ans- 4bit, can max represent number 15.
+    - Q- Why max length of IP header can be 60 bytes?
+      - Ans- 4bit, can max represent number 15.
 15*4=60 bytes(Including IP Options).
     - Q-What is default value in this header Field?
-Ans- Default value in this field is 5.
+      - Ans- Default value in this field is 5.
 5*4=20 bytes(Without IP Options)
 - *TYPE OF SERVICE*
 ```c
 | PB | PB | PB | MIN-DELAY | MAX-THROUGHPUT | MAXIMIZE-RELIABILITY | MINIMIZE-MONTERAY-COST | UNUSED |
         PB(Precedence bit): 1st 3 Bits are Precedence bits & Ignored as of Today
 ```
 - *TOTAL LENGTH:* It represents total length of  IP Datagram.
 [IP Header+L4 Header+L5 Header+L5 Data]
   - Q-What can be Maximum Length of IP Datagram?
-Ans- 16Bit.
-216=65535 bytes
+    - Ans- 16Bit.
+2^16=65535 bytes
 - *IDENTIFICATION:* This is Kind of Seq-No. This is field is incremented every time packet is sent from source to destination.
 - *FLAGS:*
 ```c